 The State of Louisiana also carries what is known as a habitual offender law or “three-strike law,” which elevates repeat misdemeanor crimes to those of felony consequences, or where repeat felony convicts will receive mandatory lifetime sentencing.
 Three strike laws carry very serious consequences for repeat offenders, so those with a prior criminal record will certainly want to seek expert counsel to understand their best measures for navigating the complex legal environment.

 Criminal charges against you, whether for a misdemeanor or felony offenses, can result in jail time, fines, potential job loss, and a great amount of stress.
 Always seek the legal assistance of an experienced criminal lawyer to best understand your plan for defense and seek an outcome that minimizes risk to your life and loved ones.
-Call Greenwald Law Firm for a free consultation of your legal matters today.
+Call a Shreveport criminal defense lawyer at Greenwald Law Firm today for a free consultation of your legal matters.